 The resulting consumption will be too low for the period that was supposed to contain this invoice and it will be too high for the period that now mistakingly contains this invoice.

-Whenever you see Negative Consumption in your reports, it is either due to miscounts or misdated invoices.
+Whenever you see a Stock Error, also known as Negative Consumption in your reports, it is either due to miscounts or misdated invoices.

 If you take the same example as above, but start off with 7 units, look what happens to your consumption when an invoice is not added correctly: